Unemployment in India: 2022 Report

-According to the Ministry of Statistics and Programme Implementation Report, the unemployment rate in India has dropped to 7.2% in the October-December quarter of 2022.
+According to the Ministry of Statistics and Programme Implementation Report, the unemployment rate in India has dropped to 7.2% in the October–December quarter of 2022.
 This marks a significant improvement from the previous quarter, which had a rate of 8.1%.

 In urban areas, the unemployment rate for persons aged 15 years and above declined to 7.2% from October to December 2022 from 8.7% a year ago, according to the National Sample Survey (NSSO) report.

 Causes of unemployment in India

 According to Alakh Sharma, the causes of high unemployment and under-employment in India are the subject of intense debate among scholars.
-A group of scholars state that it is a consequence of "restrictive labour laws that create inflexibility in the labour market", while organized labour unions and another group of scholars contest this proposed rationale.
+A group of scholars state that it is a consequence of "restrictive labour laws that create inflexibility in the labour market", while organised labour unions and another group of scholars contest this proposed rationale.
 India has about 250 labour regulations at central and state levels, and global manufacturing companies find the Indian labour laws to be excessively complex and restrictive compared to China and other economies that encourage manufacturing jobs, according to the economist Pravakar Sahoo.
 According to Sharma, the Indian labour laws are "so numerous, complex and even ambiguous" that they prevent a pre-employment economic environment and smooth industrial relations.
 India needs "labour market reforms that address the needs of both employers and workers", and it should rewrite its labour laws that protect its workers, provides social security for workers between jobs, and makes compliance easier for the industry.
 According to The Economist the Indian labor laws are inflexible and restrictive, and this in combination with its poor infrastructure is a cause of its unemployment situation.

 Unemployment is a major social issue in India.
 As of September 2018, according to the Indian government, India had 31 million jobless people.
 The numbers are widely disputed.The uses of digital manufacturing and machinery in factories and garments are leading to unemployment in India.
-There are unemployment rates declined to 6.5% in January 2021.
+The unemployment rates declined to 6.5% in January 2021.

-As the pandemic’s second catastrophic wave battered the country, unemployment shot up to 14.45 per cent in the week ending May 16, 2021, and remained at an elevated level of 13.62 per cent in the week ending June 6.
+As the pandemic's second catastrophic wave battered the country, unemployment shot up to 14.45 per cent in the week ending May 16, 2021, and remained at an elevated level of 13.62 per cent in the week ending June 6.